BrunoDG/NiiVueReader/README.md

 To install all components from the frontend, when you made sure you have node and npm installed on your machine, you can run `npm install`.
 After npm finishes installing all dependencies, you can run

-    > `npm run dev`
+    > npm run dev

 and your frontend will be ready to go.

 ## Project Structure

-Inside each folder, from `frontend-js` and `backend`, you can find more about each part's structures.
+Inside each folder, from `frontend` and `backend`, you can find more about each part's structures.